-Because Pacific and Enova are exempt holding companies, each of them will require approval of the SEC under Sections 9(a)(2) and 10 of the Act to acquire, directly or indirectly, 5% or more of the voting securities of Frontier, which will become a "gasutility company" within the meaning of Section 2(a)(4) of the Act on or after the date on which it commences making residential and commercial sales of gas.
-Further, following the acquisition of 10% or more of Frontier's voting securities, and the commencement by Frontier of residential and small commercial sales, Frontier will become an additional gas-utility subsidiary company of both Pacific and Enova.
-However, because neither Pacific nor Enova will derive "any material part of its income" from Frontier, and will each remain "predominantly" a California holding company, their "intrastate" exemptions under Section 3(a)(1) of the Act will not be affected.(11)
+Because Sempra is an exempt holding company, it will require approval of the SEC under Sections 9(a)(2) and 10 of the Act to acquire, directly or indirectly, 5% or more of the voting securities of Frontier, which will become a "gas-utility company" within the meaning of Section 2(a)(4) of the Act on or after the date on which it commences making residential and commercial sales of gas.
+Further, following the acquisition of 10% or more of Frontier's voting securities, and the commencement by Frontier of residential and small commercial sales, Frontier will become an additional gas-utility subsidiary company of both Sempra and Frontier Pacific.
+However, because Sempra will not derive "any material part of its income" from Frontier, and will remain "predominantly" a California holding company, its "intrastate" exemptions under Section 3(a)(1) of the Act will not be affected.(11) Frontier Pacific, which will be reincorporated in North Carolina, does not have any other public utility affiliates.